-Longer nights, temperatures drop, snow in the forecasts, it is safe to say that the winter season is in full effect.
+With longer nights, temperatures dropping and snow in the forecast, it is safe to say that the winter season is in full effect.
 Will your vehicle be ready for the elements this season?
-Ensuring that your car is prepared for winter is a crucial preparation that every individual should take time to implement fully.
+Ensuring that your car is prepared for winter is a crucial preparation that every individual should take time to implement.
 Winter poses more driving hazards than any other season due to more risks when on the road.

 It is essential to make sure that your car is well prepared for winter by going over a key component checklist.
 Doing so will help reduce potential life-threatening accidents on the road.

-- Recalls: Checking your car's model for any recalls is a good way to learn if it may have any safety faults.
-A quick way to do this is by searching for your vehicle identification number (VIN) within the National Highway Traffic Safety Administration (NHTSA's) database to find any information regarding safety issues.
+Checking your car's model for any recalls is a good way to learn if it may have any safety faults.
+A quick way to do this is by searching for your vehicle identification number within the National Highway Traffic Safety Administration database to find any information regarding safety issues.
 If there are any, the repairs should be free and should be taken care of at the earliest convenience.
 This helps to avoid problems on the road in the future.

 Stocking your car with winter accessories, such as jumper cables, shovels, ice scrapers, flashlights and other various tools, is essential.
-You never know when you may run into a situation where your car's battery doesn't start or get stuck in a snowbank.
+You never know when you may run into a situation where your car's battery doesn't start or you get stuck in a snowbank.
 It is also a good idea to keep warm clothing such as blankets, gloves and a hat present in your vehicle for emergencies in winter.
 If your car were to break down on the side of the road, these items will help keep you warm until help arrives should your car not start.
-Always be prepared with the necessary items.
+Always be prepared with necessary items.

-- Knowing your car: Unfortunately, many car owners never bother to read their manual that is provided when you buy your car.
+Unfortunately, many car owners never bother to read their manual that is provided when you buy your car.
 By doing this, you are forgoing familiarizing yourself with the safety features that are on your vehicle.
 Some cars have electronic stability control, while others have antilock brakes installed.
 Knowing these features and learning how to use them in winter conditions will benefit you in the long run.

-- Lights: The dashboard of your vehicle will display many icons when you first start it.
+The dashboard of your vehicle will display many icons when you first start it.
 Icons such as the engine light, tire pressure and windshield wipers should turn off shortly after starting your car.
-If not, it is crucial to get it serviced as soon as possible to diagnose the issue and prevent any further problems.
+If not, it is crucial to get them serviced as soon as possible to diagnose the issue and prevent any further problems.
 It is important to also check your lights for burnt bulbs even when your dashboard light is not on.
 In winter, the sun sets earlier, forcing you to need your headlights more than before.

 Making sure your car is in top condition is one aspect of driving safely in the winter.
 It is your responsibility as the driver to ensure that you are staying alert while on the road.
-Steps you can take include but are not limited to, are not texting and driving, staying in during winter storms and navigating around snowplows.
+Steps you can take include, but are not limited to, not texting and driving, staying in during winter storms and navigating around snowplows.
 Implementing these tips can help ensure your safety during the winter.
-For more information and resources, visit hupy.com and also visit our Facebook page at https://www.facebook.com/HupyandAbraham/.
+For more information and resources, visit our website and our Facebook page.